(the number of current visitors is automatically updated every 4 minutes)

 - Decide what effect size / correlation you are looking for.
 It is best if this can be estimated using data from previous publications.
 You have to make a qualified guess if no prior publications exists.

 - Decide what would be an acceptable safety margin to avoid doing a type one error (claiming a statistical finding that is not true).
 This safety margin is labelled alpha or level of significance and is commonly set to 0.05.
-This means that you have a one in twenty chance of doing a type one error.
+This means that you have a one in twenty chance of doing a type I error (hallucinating and believing there is an effect when in reality there isn’t).

 The rest is quite easy once we have made these four decisions.
 We put in our decisions in a software that does the statistical calculation backwards and states how large sample we need.
 Example of such software are G*Power and PASS.
 G*Power is free but PASS is quite expensive.
 G*Power can manage most situations except Cox regression.